For a personal reply to your question or

 photographs, historical notes, and time lines--it’s a true story.

-Radioman is the first complete, documented, and published story of the war years, 1939-1945,
+Radioman is the first complete, documented, and published story of the war years, 1939-1945, from

-It exists because the lady Adeline encouraged her husband to break down and tell it to me.
+exists because the lady Adeline encouraged her husband to break down and tell it to me.
 She

 promised to live until she could hold this story of love and war in her own hands, and she did.